Book of Cloud Native Services

 There are two components to keep in mind when it comes to access and authentication: NKE in PC, and an NKE-enabled Kubernetes cluster.

 Note that the kubeconfig generated by NKE is valid for 24-hours, after which the user will have to request a new kubeconfig file.
-This can be done using the NKE GUI, CLI, API, or the kubectl plug-in available here (recommended).
+This can be done using the NKE GUI, CLI, API, or this kubectl plug-in (recommended).

 Nodes